 This is a later version of the Wanzer 'A', with the straight shuttle race, the machine was further improved with the addition of an updated bobbin winder.
 The Company name & London address - Gt Portland Street London are stamped on the slide plate.
 WANZER, A is cast on the underneath of the cloth-plate, and the machine sits in an ornamental cast iron base.

-A family machine with reversible feed was being produced between 1874 and 1883.
+A family and light manufacturing machine with reversible feed which was being produced between 1874 and 1883.

 A Heavy Machine suitable for Manufacturers of Heavy Goods, Tailors and Outfitters although in production in 1874 it seems to have ceased before 1880.

 A wheel feed machine which was suitable for tailoring as well as boot closing and heavy leatherwork.
 It is known to have been in production between 1874 and 1883.

 The Company introduced the Wanzer 'C' 'Light Foot Family Machine' in 1880 advertising it as having 'every improvement up to 1879'.

 Patented in 1883 available in Great Britain in 1884 as a hand or treadle machine it had no gears but worked from a triple action motion which the company called "Eccentagon" and which was registered as a Trade Mark.
 The machine was awarded a Gold Medal at the International Health Exhibition held in 1884.

 "The Wanzer" can just be made out on the arm of this machine and the centre decal is largely intact.
 On the front slide plate it has "Wanzer" but almost all the rest of the engraving is worn off, only London and a patent date of 1883 remain.

 It has an interesting tension arrangement and unusual bobbin winder.

 This example has an ornamental cast iron base but it was available with a standard wooden one.